Understanding The Physical Symptoms Of An Anxiety Attack

 Get started with treatment

-If you’re ready to get help for your anxiety, the first place to start may be with your doctor.
-If you experience symptoms of panic attacks, it’s typically best to rule out other causes first.
-If your doctor believes you are experiencing anxiety, they may suggest talking to a therapist.
 Even if you have anxiety symptoms without panic attacks, talking to a therapist can still help you learn how to manage them so they have less of an impact on your daily life.
-For people who appreciate social support, support groups might be a great option; for those with social anxiety disorder or post-traumatic stress disorder who feel particularly uncomfortable in social situations, online therapy may be a more suitable option.
+For people who appreciate social support, support groups might be a great option; for those with social anxiety disorder or post-traumatic stress disorder who become particularly uncomfortable in social situations, online therapy may be a more suitable option.

-Online therapy can have many benefits, especially for people with anxiety.
-Many people living with anxiety can find it intimidating to begin treatment.
-Connecting with a qualified professional online from the comfort of your own home can alleviate some of the stress and make it easier to find a licensed therapist who can meet your needs.
+Online therapy through a platform like BetterHelp can have many benefits, especially for people with anxiety.
+Many people living with anxiety can find beginning treatment intimidating.
+Connecting with a qualified professional online from the comfort of your home may alleviate some of the stress and make finding a licensed therapist to meet your needs easier.

 Research shows that online therapy for anxiety can be an effective treatment option.
 Research from 2009 shows that online treatment is equally effective at treating anxiety as face-to-face sessions.
 Other studies show that online CBT generally leads to a 50% improvement in symptoms of multiple types of anxiety-based disorders, including panic disorder, generalized anxiety disorder, social anxiety disorder, and obsessive-compulsive disorder.